 The NJ/Eastern PA/DE HERC

-The New York Biotechnology Association (NYBA) has launched the new NYBA Career Center , catering specifically to job seekers and employers in the bioscience community.
+New York Bio (NYBio) has launched the new NYBio Career Center , catering specifically to job seekers and employers in the bioscience community.

 "Making the Right Moves: A Practical Guide to Scientific Management for Postdocs and New Faculty"